How to Start an Urban Homestead (9 Helpful Tips!)

 2. Raise Animals

 Raising animals like chickens or bees provides a relatively easy way to create more sustainable food sources for you and your family if space allows.
 This likely won’t be possible if you live in a small apartment.
-However, if you have some yard space, it can quickly provide sufficient space to raise your small livestock.
+However, having some yard space can quickly provide sufficient space to raise your small livestock.

-There are many benefits to adding this strategy to your new urban homesteading approach.
-To determine whether it is permitted within city limits, consult your local city code.
+Adding this strategy to your new urban homesteading approach has many benefits.
+Consult your local city code to determine whether it is permitted within city limits.

 The benefits of letting your hens roam freely in your backyard include bug control, fertilizer production, shallow tilling of the garden beds, amusement from their antics, and, of course, the production of eggs.